gluwa/creditcoin/docs/using-polkadotjs.md

   });

   // In this example we're calling the unsubscribe() function that is being
-  // returned by the api call function after 20s. setTimeout(() => {
+  // returned by the api call function after 2 minutes. setTimeout(() => {
     unsubscribe();
     console.log('Unsubscribed');
-  }, 20000);
+  }, 120000);
 }

 main().catch(console.error);